 Annual verbena may decline quickly when summer weather turns hot and humid.
-In warmer areas, perennial verbenas may grow better than the annual form.
-Flower colours include blue, violet, purple, rose, dark red, yellow, salmon, white and many bicolours.
+In warm climates, perennial verbenas may grow better than the annual form.
+Flower colors include blue, violet, purple, rose, dark red, yellow, salmon, white and many bicolors.

 Clip off old blossom clusters weekly to help plants develop more bud-bearing branches.

 Spider mites cause leaves to look bleached and pale.
 Dispose of infected plants, because they cannot be brought back to robust health.